-The condensed interim financial statements of SPC Nickel Corp. as at, and for the three month period ended, November 30, 2023 have been compiled by management.
+The condensed interim financial statements of SPC Nickel Corp. as at, and for the three and six months period ended, February 29, 2024 have been compiled by management.

 No audit or review to verify the accuracy or completeness of the information contained in these financial statements has been performed.
 Readers are cautioned that these statements may not be appropriate for their purposes.